jnoortheen/pipm/README.md

 1. uninstall
     - a wrapper around standard `pip uninstall` command
     - alias `rm` is available
-    - when uninstalling a package, this command also checks packages that are no longer required by any of the installed packages and removes them
+    - when uninstalling a package, this command also checks packages that are no longer required by any of user installed packages and removes them
     - ofcourse it removes the packages from `requirements` files